 If you’re going to be here for more than a couple of days and you plan to cover a lot of ground (explore more than just the village of Barolo), you’ll want a car or a guide.
 I chose the latter because I don’t enjoy driving.
 There are also scooter rentals at various places.
 Now that I know the area a little better, I think a scooter could be a great way to explore all the little hilltop villages and admire the scenery.

 I flew from Dallas to Milan’s Malpensa airport, then took the train from Milano Centrale to Torino Porto Nuovo station.
-From there I took a train to Asti where I was met by a guide from Meet Piemonte who picked me up and took me to my agriturismo.
+In Torino, I took a train to Asti where a guide from Meet Piemonte picked me up at the train station, and took me to my Agriturismo. in the village of Barolo, as well as organizing a tour of a truffle farm, a winery, and the town of Asti.
+You could also take the train to the city of Alba.
 Here’s the link for TrenItalia.

 12 comments